 Jesus took three of the disciples, Peter, James and John, to the top of a mountain one day where Jesus was transfigured before them.
 His face “shone like the sun”; and Moses and Elijah appeared to them!
 What an incredible experience it must have been!

 The disciples didn’t want to leave.
 Who could blame them?
 They wanted to pitch tents and stay there.
 (See Matthew 17:1-14) But, of course, they couldn’t stay there.

 Jesus took them to the mountaintop for a reason.
-He wanted to show them something, and he told them, “Tell no one the vision until the Son of Man is raised from the dead.”
+He wanted to show them something.
+He also instructed them, “Tell no one the vision until the Son of Man is raised from the dead.”

-We have all had mountain top experiences – experiences that are so good we never want to end.
+We have all had mountaintop experiences – experiences that are so good we never want them to end.
 We remember them long after they end.
-We long for them to happen again but usually they don’t, at least not very often.
+We long for them to happen again, but those experiences are few and far in between.

 I think there is a reason for that, even when the thrill is experiencing God’s presence.
-For one thing, God has a reason for the things he you experience in your life.
-He is working in and through all of your experiences, and his purpose isn’t just to thrill you.
+For one thing, God has a reason for the things He allows you to experience in your life.
+He is working in and through all of your experiences, and His purpose isn’t just to thrill you.